Fitch Affirms Emirates Development Bank's 'AA-' Credit Rating With A Stable Outlook

-(MENAFN- Khaleej Times) Fitch Ratings has affirmed Emirates Development Bank's (“EDB” or“the Bank”) at 'AA-'credit rating, demonstrating the bank's strong creditworthiness due to its strategic importance to the UAE's national agenda.
+(MENAFN- Mid-East) Fitch Ratings has affirmed Emirates Development Bank's (“EDB” or“the Bank”) at 'AA-'credit rating, demonstrating the Bank's strong creditworthiness due to its strategic importance to the UAE's national agenda.
 The rating also comes with a 'stable' outlook, indicating confidence in EDB's long-term ability to maintain its financial stability.

 In its report, Fitch Ratings highlighted that EDB has a“well-defined policy and development role in the UAE” and operating conditions that the ratings agency“expects to remain strong” in 2024.
 The Bank's focus on economic development over profitability was also noted, as well as the fact that EDB has always posted a yearly profit.